-While you are enrolled at another Stanford campus, such as through the Bing Overseas Studies Program, Bing Stanford in Washington, or Hopkins Marine Station, you won’t be charged the Health Fee, even though you may be paying other Stanford fees, such as tuition.
+While you are enrolled at another Stanford campus, such as through the Bing Overseas Studies Program, Bing Stanford in Washington, you'll be exempted from the Health Fee, even though you may be paying other Stanford fees, such as tuition.

 There may be—see below:

 If you are unregistered for classes in Summer Quarter, you will not be automatically charged the Health Fee.
 If you want to be seen at Vaden Health Center, one of the following scenarios will apply:

 Dependents of students are not charged the Health Fee.
 Adult dependents may be seen at Vaden Health Center.
 However, there are many options for care, both for pediatric and adult needs, in the Stanford area for dependents of students.
 Dependents who have insurance through the Stanford Student Dependent Health Insurance Plan should access care through a networked provider to minimize out-of-pocket costs.

 Within California, you can go to any Health Net contracted provider under Tier 2 of the plan.
 If you are outside of California, the provider network is First Health.
 To find a Health Net or First Health contracted provider in your area, visit www.healthnet.com/cardinalcare or call Health Net Customer Service at (800)-250-5226.